jwworth/instagram-image/README.md

 $ ruby app.rb
 ```

-Visit [http://localhost:4567](http://localhost:4567) and provide your data.
+Visit http://localhost:4567 and provide your data  Break up a long title with
-Break up a long title with newlines.
+newlines.

 ### CLI